Tower of David

 Arab-Muslim Period

-After the Arab conquest of Jerusalem in 638, the new Muslim rulers refurbished the citadel.
-This powerful structure withstood the assault of the Crusaders in 1099, and surrendered only when its defenders were guaranteed safe passage out of the city.
-In 1187, Sultan Saladin captured the city including the citadel.
-In 1239 the Ayyubid emir of Karak, An-Nasir Dawud, attacked the Crusader garrison and destroyed the citadel.
-In 1310 the citadel was rebuilt by Mamluk sultan Al-Nasir Muhammad ibn Qalawun, who gave it much of its present shape.
+After the Arab conquest of Jerusalem in 638 CE, the new Muslim rulers refurbished the citadel.
+This powerful structure withstood the assault of the Crusaders in 1099 CE, and surrendered only when its defenders were guaranteed safe passage out of the city.
+In 1187 CE, Sultan Saladin captured the city including the citadel.
+In 1239 CE the Ayyubid emir of Karak, an-Nasir Dawud, attacked the Crusader garrison and destroyed the citadel.
+In 1310 CE the citadel was rebuilt by Mamluk sultan al-Nasir Muhammad ibn Qalawun, who gave it much of its present shape.

 Ottoman Era

-The citadel was expanded between 1537 and 1541 by the Ottoman sultan Suleiman the Magnificent, whose architects designed a large entrance, behind which stood a cannon emplacement.
-The citadel was expanded between 1537 and 1541 by the Ottoman sultan Suleiman the Magnificent, whose architects designed a large entrance, behind which stood a cannon emplacement.
+The citadel was expanded between 1537 and 1541 CE by the Ottoman sultan Suleiman the Magnificent, whose architects designed a large entrance, behind which stood a cannon emplacement.
 For 400 years, the citadel served as a garrison for Turkish troops.

 Architecture